void

 Background

 Királyhida is the Hungarian name of the town Bruckneudorf in the Austrian state of Burgenland.
-Only the river Leitha separates it from Bruck an der Leitha in Lower Austria.
-The river was before 1921 an even more important administrative divide; it separated the two parts of Austria-Hungary: Transleithanien and Cisleithanien.
-Bruckneudorf was founded around the railway station (1846) and later grew considerably.
+Only Leitha separates it from Bruck an der Leitha in Lower Austria.
+The river was, before 1921, an even more important administrative divide; it separated the two parts of Austria-Hungary: Transleithania and Cisleithania.
+Bruckneudorf was founded around the railway station (1846) and grew considerably.
 In 1867, the authorities established the military training ground Brucker Lager here.
-After Ausgleich in 1867 it was, like the rest of Burgenland, ruled from Hungary.
+After Ausgleich in 1867, it was ruled from Hungary like the rest of Burgenland.
 The town was renamed Királyhida in 1898, in line with the general policy of "magyarisation".

 Changed spelling